LazyAGI/LazyLLM/docs/en/Best Practice/module.md

 Module example trained!
 Module example deployed!
 >>> m.start()
 Module example deployed!
 >>> m.evalset(['hello', 'world'])
 >>> m.update()
 ['[Module example get input: hello]', '[Module example get input: world]']
 ```

-> **Note**：
-    The test set is set by calling `evalset`, and there is no need to explicitly override any function.
+> **Note**: The test set is set by calling `evalset`, and there is no need to explicitly override any function.
 All `Modules` can have a test set.

 ### Using the Built-in Registry